Average rate on a 30-year mortgage climbs for the first time since late May to just under 7%

 The uptick follows a four-week pullback in the average rate, which has mostly hovered around 7% this year.

 When rates rise they can add hundreds of dollars a month in costs for borrowers.
-The elevated mortgage rates have been a major drag on home sales, which remain in a three-year slump.
+The elevated mortgage rates have been a major drag on home sales, which remain in a slump dating back to 2022.

 Borrowing costs on 15-year fixed-rate mortgages, popular with homeowners refinancing their home loans, also rose this week, pushing the average rate to 6.25% from 6.16% last week.
 A year ago, it averaged 6.24%, Freddie Mac said.